mozilla/persona/docs/AWS_DEPLOYMENT.md

 Deploying code in this fashion spins up a pre-configured VM template.
 There are several things that are pre-configured for your pleasure:

-  1. ssh keys: your publick key is copied up to the server for passphraseless ssh access.
+  1. ssh keys: your public key is copied up to the server for passphraseless ssh access.
   2. Git support: an 'app' user is created with a repository under `~/git` that you can push to